Cape Coral Nile Monitor Control

 Trapping, Removal and/or Exclusion

 They hunt by day and will not hesitate to go after a small dog or cat.
 The will also eat beloved wildlife species such as the burrowing owl and gopher tortoise.
-Nile monitors have strong tail that can hurt when it strikes and a bite that can do some serious damage, even crush bones.
+Nile monitors have strong tails that can hurt when they strike and a bite that can do some serious damage, even crush bones.

 Nile monitors have sharp claws and very sharp teeth.
 They are considered a venomous lizard, their saliva can make you very sick - if you are bitten you should seek help immediately.

 Nile monitors also dig large burrows, usually close to the canals, which can compromise the sea wall.
 They can also create havoc and become a nuisance when they get into trash.